Smooth hyperbolicity cones are second-order cone representable: Proof of Theorem

-\begin{lab}\Label{lastep} Now the proof of Theorem \ref{main2a} can be completed.
-Let $f\in\R[x]$ be hyperbolic with respect to $e$ and assume that the hyperbolicity cone $C=C_e(f)$ has Nash-smooth boundary.
-We have to show that $\sxdeg(C)\le2$.
+\begin{lab}\Label{lastep} We now finish the proof of Theorem \ref{main2}.
+Let $f\in\R[x]$ be hyperbolic with respect to $e$, and assume that the hyperbolicity cone $C=C_e(f)$ has Nash-smooth boundary.
+We have to show that $\sxdeg(C)\le2$, see \ref{spectrahsxdegetc}.
 As in \cite[p.~220]{ns} we may assume that $C$ is pointed, and as there we find a hyperplane $H$ with $e\in H$ for which $S:=C\cap H$ is compact.
-The set $S$ is rigidly convex, defined by a real-zero polynomial $p$.
+The restriction $p$ of $f$ to $H$ is real-zero with respect to~$e$ and satisfies $S_e(p)=S$.
 The hypothesis of Nash-smoothness carries over from $\partial C$ to $\partial S$ by Lemma \ref{isi}.
-Proposition \ref{keystep} shows that the boundary $\partial S$ has strict positive curvature everywhere.
-Therefore Theorem \ref{main1a} implies $\sxdeg(S)\le2$.
-Finally, $C$ is the conical hull of $S$, and so $\sxdeg(C)\le2$ follows from \cite[Prop.~1.6]{sch:sxdeg}. \end{lab}
+The boundary $\partial S$ cannot contain any non-trivial line segment, by Nash-smoothness and since $S$ is compact.
+Therefore Proposition \ref{keystep} shows that $\partial S$ has strict positive curvature everywhere.
+Now Theorem \ref{main1} implies $\sxdeg(S)\le2$.
+Since $C$ is the conical hull of $S$, we finally conclude $\sxdeg(C)\le2$ using \cite[Prop.~1.6]{sch:sxdeg}. \end{lab}